SCAR/ropensci/task_view/antarctic.md

 - <pkg>robis</pkg> for marine data, <pkg>rgbif</pkg> for global biodiversity data. <pkg>spocc</pkg> wraps these and other occurrence data providers with a consistent interface (but not necessarily the full functionality of provider-specific packages, where they exist).

+- <pkg>rbgm</pkg> Facilities for working with box-geometry model (BGM) files of the Atlantis whole-of-ecosystem model.
+Functions to read from BGM files directly, preserving internal topology, as well as helper functions to generate spatial data from these mesh forms.

 - [obistools](https://github.com/iobis/obistools) and <pkg>scrubr</pkg> for quality-checking occurrence data.

 - a package for the data behind the [Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD)](http://www.penguinmap.com/) is in planning: contact [Grant Humphries](mailto:grwhumphries@blackbawks.net).